 Pre-freeze and post-thaw scripts can be used for Microsoft Windows and Linux VMs.

-- For Microsoft Windows VMs, Veeam Backup & Replication supports scripts in the EXE, BAT and CMD file format.
+- For Microsoft Windows VMs, Veeam Backup & Replication supports scripts in the EXE, BAT, CMD, WSF, JS, and PS1 file format.

 - For Linux VMs, Veeam Backup & Replication supports scripts in the SH file format.